Split Suburban Railway: Safety

 Since the tracks pass very closely through the suburban area without fences, and the car crossings are frequent, there have been a number of accidents.
 In 2001, a train killed a 19-year-old who was crossing the railway on two-wheel tractor; in 2006 a passenger train killed a man crossing the tracks in his car in Kaštel Sućurac, In December 2008, train collided with a car, injuring 5 in Kaštel Sućurac; while in a separate incident cargo train collided with a car, killing one and injuring another in Kaštel Lukšić; in February 2009 a man was killed in a collision with a train in Kaštel Gomilica; in April 2010, local train killed a man in Dujmovača tunnel, while in November 2012 a 6-year-old girl was killed by a cargo train in Kaštel Gomilica; in May 2013 in Kaštel Štafilić a man was hit by train and both of his legs were amputated; in January 2015 a long-distance train killed a woman in Kaštel Gomilica, in February 2016 passenger train hit a wild boar near Sadine, in December 2016 man died in hospital from injuries sustained on a railway in Kaštel Sućurac, in March 2017 in Kaštel Lukšić train collided with a car, which happened twice in April 2017, in Sadine and in Kaštel Gomilica, respectively; in July 2017 a man was hit and killed by a passenger train in Kaštel Kambelovac.
 In October 2018 a train collided with a horse in Kaštel Lukšić.
-In December 2019, Kastela-Split line train derailed, in January 2020 a man was injured when train collided with his car in Sucurac, while in February 2020 a cargo train collided with a car, injuring 2 in Kastel Luksic.
+In December 2019, Kastela-Split line train derailed, in January 2020 a man was injured when train collided with his car in Sućurac, while in February 2020 a cargo train collided with a car, injuring 2 in Kastel Luksic.
 In November 2020 a motorcycle driver was severely injured by a train in Kastel Luksic.
+On February 28th, 2026, a 17-year-old boy died from injuries sustained when he was hit by a train in a tunnel at the main railway station.